-2 For a description of basic services, refer to Exhibit 6-4 (Job Corps Basic Health Care Responsibilities).
+3 For a description of basic services, refer to Exhibit 6-4 (Job Corps Basic Health Care Responsibilities).

-3 Reinstated and transfer students are exempt from the cursory health evaluation/physical examinations.
+4 Reinstated and transfer students are exempt from the cursory health evaluation/physical examinations.

-4 Near and distant vision screening, color vision screening, and hearing screening shall be part of the initial physical examination.
+5 Near and distant vision screening, color vision screening, and hearing screening shall be part of the entrance physical examination.

-5As determined by the center physician who authorizes the activity by personal authorization in a written standing order.
+6 As determined by the center physician who authorizes the activity by a written personal authorization.